GleammerRay/INTERLINKED/README.md

 - `ping_min_rate` - Minimum time between two pings.
 - `ping_min_player_count` - Minimum player count to trigger ping.
 - `blacklist` - Blacklisted servers.

+## Hiding your server from INTERLINKED bots

+Starting from v4.0.0, INTERLINKED will never show your server in the list if it is password protected or unreachable.
+You're safe out there, Hammer mappers!

+If you are forwarding your server port outside of your host network for a server without a password but wish to hide your server from the INTERLINKED lists, please put `[test]` or `[nodiscovery]` with any case combination into your server name like this: `Playing NEOTOKYO° with friends [TesT]`.
+This will cause v4.1.0+ INTERLINKED bots to ignore your server and it will not appear in any lists.

+Do note that your server can still be discovered via the steam server list, so if you're worried about being doxxed, just don't port forward!

 ## Setting up your own INTERLINKED application